aristanetworks/anta/docs/cli/nrfu.md

 ## Device and test filtering

-Options `--device` and `--test` can be used to target a specific device and/or test to run in your environment.
-These 2 options are not compatible with the `--tags` option.
+Options `--device` and `--test` can be used to target one or multiple devices and/or tests to run in your environment.

 ## Performing NRFU with text rendering